Lead contamination in Washington, D.C., drinking water: 2004–05: Government hearings

 At an oversight hearing before the House Committee on Government Reform in early March 2004, Marc Edwards testified that his studies showed the change from chlorine to chloramine was the cause of the elevated lead levels.
 He stated that the chloramine-treated water was leaching lead not only from the old lead lines, but also from brass fixtures in homes.
 Brass is made with lead; even brass classified as "lead free" under the Safe Drinking Water Act can contain up to eight percent lead.
 Edwards said that this could be the cause of the high lead levels in areas where WASA did not use lead lines.
 He also cautioned that replacing lead service lines with copper could make the problem worse; newly installed copper lines could react with the chloramine in a way that would increase corrosion of the remaining lead lines in the system.
-The chief of the Washington Aqueduct disagreed, saying that tests taken after the chloramine treatment commenced didn't show any additional corrosiveness.
+The chief of the Washington Aqueduct disagreed, saying that tests taken after the chloramine treatment commenced did not show any additional corrosiveness.
 He believed corrosion inhibitors, like orthophosphate, could be added to the water to prevent lead leaching.
 In the spring of 2004, a temporary switch from chloramine back to chlorine for annual pipe flushing caused a 25 to 30 percent drop in lead levels, lending credence to the chloramine theory.
 In one home that was tested by WASA before and after the switch, lead levels dropped tenfold.

-On March 23, 2004, Anthony A. Williams (the mayor of the District of Columbia) and Carol Schwartz (chair of the DC Council's Committee on Public Works and the Environment) wrote a letter to President George W. Bush, asking the federal government to reimburse WASA $24,093,700 and the District of Columbia $1,730,401 to cover expenses from the lead contamination.
+On March 23, 2004, Anthony A. Williams (the mayor of the District of Columbia) and Carol Schwartz (chair of the D.C.
+Council's Committee on Public Works and the Environment) wrote a letter to President George W. Bush, asking the federal government to reimburse WASA $24,093,700 and the District of Columbia $1,730,401 to cover expenses from the lead contamination.
 The letter justified the request for full reimbursement by saying "the regulatory decisions of EPA appear to have generated these costs" and that it would be "inherently unfair" for taxpayers and WASA customers to pay those costs.
 In 2005, President Bush proposed cutting the EPA's budget by almost a half-billion dollars, mostly from clean-water programs.
 He wanted to decrease spending on replacing aging water facilities by 83 percent.